native AI syntax for Python

 The ?[...] operator

-# the prompt is just a string
+# the prompt is just a string. trailing ? sends it to the model.

-answer = ?["What is the capital of France?" | claude]
+answer = "What is the capital of France?"?

 # inject runtime values with f-string syntax

-summary = ?[f"Summarize this article: {article}" | claude]
+summary = f"Summarize this article: {article}"?

 quarantine(email)